KevinTvT/IBKeywordSearch/README.md

 There is an instructions button that will pop up a tab where users can look at the instructions while using the program.

-Before searching a second time REMEBER to delete the tabs containing the test questions from paper 1 to paper 3 because those are not ultimately deleted.
+Before searching a second time REMEMBER to delete the tabs containing the test questions from paper 1 to paper 3 because those are not ultimately deleted.

 ## Warning/Errors
 ### If you can't find the keyword in the question